elevate0123/CSE/06 Sociology/Paper 1/06 Work and Economic Life +.md

 ***

 > [!quote] Work - Aristotle
-> "Work is not merely a means to an end; it is an end in itself." - Aristotle
+> "Work is not merely a means to an end; it is an end in itself"

 ### Notion of Work
 1. Natural Sciences - Expenditure of Energy